jules2689/trudeau/trudeau/2020-04-18/pre_news.md

 **Catherine**:

 That's right.
 He says it's key to moving forward.
 Any attempt to reopen the economy will depend on testing.
-The world health organization, an organization that we should say is under added scrutiny, bu tit put forward this week six criteria for any jurisdiction that's looking at moving forward and widespread testing would be a part of that.
+The world health organization, an organization that we should say is under added scrutiny, but it put forward this week six criteria for any jurisdiction that's looking at moving forward and widespread testing would be a part of that.
 Canada, according to many experts, is not at a point to reopen the economy.
 Even beyond that there is a debate of larger jurisdictions, notably Ontario, they are still trying to ramp up to a level that everyone is happy with to deal with the situation as it is, let alone allow people to return to people's lives not as normal, not to some sense of normalcy.

 **Rosemary**:

 B. C. is already having that conversation.
 Of course they were testing at much higher rate than other provinces and according to their public health officer, Bonnie Henry have flattened out the curve.
 There was a move last night that came late in the day by the federal government to start I guess putting different measures in place as things ease up.